 Upon announcing his retirement from philanthropy last year, a satisfied Eli Broad told the New York Times, "Los Angeles is now the contemporary art capital of the world.
 We have emerged as one of the four major cultural capitals of the world, together with London, New York and Paris."

 But a vibrant contemporary art capital can't thrive solely on rock-star donor mega-gifts to ambitious fundraising campaigns for top institutions.
 Broad understands this.
-And so does the Michael Kelly Foundation for the Arts, which is committed to supporting "risk-taking, underseen, and hard-to-fund work."
+And so does the Mike Kelley Foundation for the Arts, which is committed to supporting "risk-taking, underseen, and hard-to-fund work."

 Created by its namesake, who was known for his satirical sculpture, installations and performance art, the foundation recently named the 10 recipients of its 2018 Artist Project Grants.

-The Michael Kelly Foundation for the Arts officially launched in 2007.
-At the time, Kelly simply gave money to arts organizations that he found compelling.
+The foundation officially launched in 2007.
+At the time, Kelley simply gave money to arts organizations that he found compelling.
 There was no real application or review process.
-Kelly passed away in 2012, and a few years later, the foundation decided to take a more structured approach to its giving.
+Kelley passed away in 2012, and a few years later, the foundation decided to take a more structured approach to its giving.

 A combination of small, mid-size, and large institutions will present the 2018 projects, which span a wide range of disciplines such as performance, multimedia art, sculpture and printmaking.
 The projects include solo, group, and collaborative exhibitions, as well as interactive workshops and related publications.